varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^chen25]: [Chen et al 2025](https://arxiv.org/abs/2510.12402) *Cautious Weight Decay*
 ## (5) Distributed and efficient computation
 The implementation of Muon has been optimized in order to distribute the implementation over 8 devices.
 First, there are several tricks used to speed up orthogonalization over the basic Newton-Schulz algorithm:
 * Parameters of the same shape are stacked together so that orthogonalization is vectorized.
 * Additionally, the attention weights `qkvo` are concatenated so that they are the same shape as MLPs.
 This allows attention and MLP weights to be stacked.
 * The Newton-Schulz iteration involves the manipulation of symmetric matrices.
 Using this fact can cut down the number of computations in half in some cases.
 Custom triton kernels have been written for these steps. [^byron]

 Second, there are a few tricks to distribute the Muon step over all the GPUs:
 * Each GPU receives an equal subset of the parameter gradients (via a reduce-scatter).
 * Each GPU processes gradients in groups.
 Each group has a "nice" number of parameters, e.g. $8$ or a power  of $2$, which is important for underlying kernels.
 * The groups are handled concurrently so that gradients are being communicated across GPUs while other gradients are being processed inside the GPUs.

 For additional information I direct you to Larry Dial's blog post [^larry2025a] and the Modded NanoGPT repo [^moddednanogpt].

 [^byron]: [Xu 2025](https://github.com/KellerJordan/modded-nanogpt/pull/109) *Modded NanoGPT PR#109 (Triton kernels for symmetric matmul)*.
 Also part of the [Dion](https://github.com/microsoft/dion) repository.
 ## (6) Implementation Notes

-> "The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
-I only trust speedruns." —Keller Jordan [^jordan24a]

 [^jordan24a]: [Keller Jordan 2025](https://x.com/kellerjordan0/status/1890178773586489716) *The reason I didn't write a proper arxiv paper for Muon is because I simply don't think there's any relationship between the ability to publish a paper with lots of good-looking results about a new optimizer, and whether that optimizer actually works.
 I only trust speedruns.*